J. W. P. Jenks

+He studied the diet of robins by examining the contents of their gizzards at different times of day, locations, and months.

 Jenks' book Huntings in Florida recounts his at times arduous expedition to Florida shooting birds, collecting eggs, hunting game, and encountering wildlife including the Carolina parakeet, sawfish, wild cats, mosquitoes, and many gators.

+Jenks revised Joel Dorman Steele's Fourteen Weeks in Zoology published in 1869 into the book Popular Zoology published in 1887.

 John Cassin acquired some of his collection.
 Jenks's "lost" museum was recreated and put on display at Brown University.